Olympic Peninsula Arts Association (OPAA) of Washington State . . .

 providing a forum where artists encourage each other to further their artistic goals.

-Our next general meeting will be on December 1 at 9:30 am at St. Luke’s Episcopal, 525 N 5th.
+Happy New Year!
+Our next general meeting will be on January 26th at 9:30 am at Harmony Center, 223 Hudon Rd.
 Sequim.

 Olympic Peninsula Art Association, OPAA (formerly Sequim Arts) is a non-profit arts organization located on the Olympic Peninsula in Washington state, with Mount Olympus to the south and Victoria, British Columbia across the Strait of Juan de Fuca to the north.

 The purpose of Olympic Peninsula Art Association (OPAA) shall be to promote and encourage the understanding and appreciation of art for the benefit of the members and the community, by means of exhibits, seminars, demonstrations, workshops, and various other educational programs.